ColleagueRiley/Cocoa-in-Pure-C/README.md

 To use Apple's Cocoa API, you must use Objective-C function calls.
 However, you do not have to write Objective-C code because Objective-C can be accessed via C functions such as  `objc_msgSend`.

-The main reason to use Pure-C over objective C is to be able to compile your project in C. This is helpful if you want to create a single-header file that does not require the user to compile using objective-C.
+The main reason to use Pure-C over Objective-C is to be able to compile your project in C. This is helpful if you want to create a single-header file that does not require the user to compile using Objective-C.

 Two examples of this are: